FROM DACHAU TO D-DAY

 After a year in Australia, Willy returned to enlist in the British Army.
 He served in the Pioneer Corps until in 1943 he was able to transfer to a fighting regiment.

-The book was launched on 14 September 2009 at the Arsenal Emirates Stadium to honour Willy’s life-long support of the team and membership since 1939:
+The first edition of the book was launched in September 2009 at the Arsenal Emirates Stadium to honour Willy’s life-long support of the team and membership since 1939: